Barnsa/programming-resources/docs/index.md

 * Version Control
 	* Git
 	* Creating a repository
-	* Staging, comitting and pushing
+	* Staging, committing and pushing

 * Variables and state
 	* Data Types